Kevin Kopacka

-Kevin Kopacka is an Austrian - Sri Lankan filmmaker and painter best known for writing and directing the 2021 horror film Dawn Breaks Behind the Eyes.
+Kevin Kopacka is an Austrian–Sri Lankan filmmaker and painter best known for writing and directing the 2021 horror film Dawn Breaks Behind the Eyes.

 Early life

-Kopacka grew up in Graz, Austria as the son of Austrian journalist and writer Werner Kopacka and Ramani Kopacka from Sri Lanka.
-Kopacka has lived in Berlin, Germany since 2006, where he completed his studies in Fine Arts at the Berlin University of the Arts as a Master Student in the class of Japanese artist Leiko Ikemura.
+Kopacka grew up in Graz, Austria, as the son of Austrian journalist and writer Werner Kopacka and Ramani Kopacka from Sri Lanka.
+Kopacka has lived in Berlin, Germany, since 2006, where he completed his studies in fine arts at the Berlin University of the Arts as a Master Student in the class of Japanese artist Leiko Ikemura.

-In 2012, Kopacka was named one of the “Top 30 Groundbreaking Artists Under 30” by the US trade magazine “Art Business News.”
-He has exhibited his art in Germany, Austria, Switzerland, Northern Ireland, France and the USA.
+In 2012, Kopacka was named one of the "Top 30 Groundbreaking Artists Under 30" by the US trade magazine Art Business News.
+He has exhibited his art in Germany, Austria, Switzerland, Northern Ireland, France and the United States.

 Film career

 After graduating from university, Kopacka started working on short films.
-His first short film HADES (2015), about a woman stuck in an endless dream, in which she has to cross the five rivers of Hades, and its sequel TLMEA (2016), about a drug raid that descends down the nine levels of hell, made a splash at the festival circuit and were already a testament to Kopacka's distinct visual style.
+His first short film, HADES (2015), about a woman stuck in an endless dream, in which she has to cross the five rivers of Hades, and its sequel, TLMEA (2016), about a drug raid that descends down the nine levels of hell, made a splash at the festival circuit and were already a testament to Kopacka's distinct visual style.

-Kopacka made his directorial debut in 2021 with the gothic horror film Dawn Breaks Behind the Eyes which premiered at FrightFest in 2021.
+Kopacka made his directorial debut in 2021 with the gothic horror film Dawn Breaks Behind the Eyes, which premiered at FrightFest in 2021.
 The film was a success and won several awards.

-In August 2023, Variety announced out of the Locarno Film Festival that Kopacka was developing his next feature film titled All the World Drops Dead - a co-production between Germany and Spain.
+In August 2023, Variety announced out of the Locarno Film Festival that Kopacka was developing his next feature film, titled All the World Drops Dead – a co-production between Germany and Spain.